-What if the other driver won’t give me their insurance information?
+What if the Other Driver Will Not Exchange Information?
 Well, it is always customary to exchange insurance information at the scene of the accident.
 If you face a situation where the other person does not want to give you their information, do not worry.
 You can still file a claim even if others do not cooperate.
 If the other driver refuses to give you their information, that does not mean that you will be stuck paying for medical bills or for car repairs.